z1lent/FunkyDictionaries/README.md

 # FunkyDictionaries
-Some funky dictionaries to improve my English
+Some funky dictionaries to improve my language skills.
+Do feel free to pick one for your password!